thomasleplus/java-memory-safety/unsafe/jdk-internal-misc-unsafe/README.md

 You can run it using `./mvnw checkstyle:check`.

-Checkstyle reports `Illegal import - sun.misc.Unsafe.
+Checkstyle reports `Illegal import - jdk.internal.misc.Unsafe.
 [IllegalImport]`.

 ### CodeQL